 To supplement our financial statements, we use certain non-IFRS measures to evaluate the performance of Algoma.
 These terms do not have any standardized meaning prescribed within IFRS and, therefore, may not be comparable to similar measures presented by other companies.
-Rather, these measures are provided as additional information to complement those IFRS measures by providing a further understanding of our financial performance from management's perspective and providing management and investors with additional information for comparison of our operating results across different time periods and to the operating results of other companies.
+Rather, these measures are provided as additional information to complement those IFRS measures by providing a further understanding of our financial performance from unanagement and investors with additional information for comparison of our operating results across different time periods and to the operating results of other companies.
 Accordingly, they should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.
-Please refer to the Company's most recent MD&A for further discussion of these non-IFRS financial measures, including Adjusted EBITDA, and for a reconcilitation to comparable IFRS measures. including net (loss) income.
-See also Annex: Adjusted EBITDA Reconcilitation on slide 11.
+Please refer to the Company's most recent MD&A for further discussion of these non-IFRS financial measures, including Adjusted EBITDA, and for a reconciliation to comparable IFRS measures, including net (loss) income.
+See also Annex: Adjusted EBITDA Reconciliation on slide 11.